In its first meeting of the year 2014, the Biocenter Finland Board elected Professor John...

 - Training packages tailored for the client’s needs in stem cell culture and iPS cell derivation.
 Contact details: Biocentrum Helsinki, Biomedicum Stem Cell Center, Timo Otonkoski

 - Custom made programs on GMP/GLP cell production.
-Contact details: University of Tampere, IBT & Regea, Kristiina Rajala
+Contact details: University of Tampere, BMT & Regea, Kristiina Rajala

 - Training on biomaterial cell culture arrays and non-viral transfection with biomaterials.
 Contact details: Faculty of Pharmacy and Institute of Biotechnology Facility, Marjo Yliperttula